roop/roop.github.io/work/wireguard.md

 [tried]: https://github.com/roop/NEWireGuard
 [the WireGuard protocol]: https://www.wireguard.com/protocol/

-When I took a look at WireGuard after a few months, they had a C API for the WireGuard protocol that could be used from iOS, and an effort to make an iOS app was underway.
+When I took a look at WireGuard after a few months, a C API based on WireGuard-Go was available that could be used from iOS, and an effort to make an iOS app was underway.

 I proposed a rewrite of the app to: